1984 Los Angeles Rams season

 The 1984 Los Angeles Rams season was the franchise's 47th season in the National Football League, their 48th overall, and their 39th in the Greater Los Angeles Area.
 The Rams looked to improve on their 9–7 record from 1983 and make the playoffs for the second consecutive season and 10th in the last 12.
 They improved on their record by one game, going 10–6, good enough for second place in the NFC West behind the 15–1 San Francisco 49ers.
 In the playoffs, the Rams lost a low-scoring game to the New York Giants at home, 16–13.
 During this season, second-year running back Eric Dickerson set the NFL record for most rushing yards in a season, with 2,105 yards.

+Prior to the season in February 1984, starting cornerback Kirk Collins died of gastroesophageal cancer.
+Rams teammates would honor Collins during the season by placing a "42" decal on the rear of their helmets.